PierreBarrat/TreeKnit.jl/docs/src/overview.md

 ### Options

+We suggest two methods for running TreeKnit, however it is possible to specify all parameter objects for each individual use-case.
+- `--better-trees`: This method is recommended for most users using >2 trees.
+It will attempt to resolve all trees compatibly before inferring MCCs, it will then run 1 round of pair-wise treeknit inference on all tree pairs individually - not further resolving trees.
+This technique will produce the most accurate output trees and the most homogeneous MCCs - this means that if nodes are inferred to be in a shared MCC they are infact shared.
+This method is also the fastest.
+- `--better-MCCs`: This method is recommended for users using 2 trees, or users who are more interested in inferring accurate MCCs.
+It will also attempt to resolve all trees compatibly before inferring MCCs, it will then run 1 round of sequential treeknit inference on all tree pairs, further resolving trees using the MCCs inferred in the previous treeknit calls.
+For K>2 trees it will then run one final round of pairwise TreeKnit on all tree pairs individually - not further resolving trees.
+This technique will produce the most accurate MCCs, but the output trees will potentially have a higher rate of inaccurate splits.

 Options that you can play with are:
 - `--gamma` or `-g`: the parsimony parameter $\gamma$ (see [here](@ref gamma)).
 - `--naive`: naive inference.
 Using this flag is equivalent to setting $\gamma \rightarrow \infty$.
 - `--seq-lengths`: length of sequences used to infer trees.
 These are used for likelihood test to break degeneracy between topologically equivalent MCCs.
 - `--no-likelihood`: do not use branch length to sort the likelihood of different MCCs.
-- `--no-resolve`: do not attempt to resolve trees before inferring MCCs.
+- `--no-resolve`: do not attempt to resolve trees during and after MCC inference.
-- `--parallel`: run sequential MultiTreeKnit with parallelization (only used for 4 or more trees).
+- `--parallel`: run sequential MultiTreeKnit with parallelization (only used for 3 or more trees).
 - `--auspice-view`: will create files that can be used to view a tanglegram of the two trees with colored maximally compatible clades in [auspice](https://docs.nextstrain.org/projects/auspice/en/stable/advanced-functionality/second-trees.html).
 For more information see [Visualization of MCCs in a tanglegram](@ref view_auspice).